Morton's Fork (Fargo): Plot

 The episode opens up showing the aftermath of a snowmobile crash.
-From the snowmobile, a trail of footprints are seen in the snow leading to a hole in the frozen lake.
+From the snowmobile, a trail of footprints is seen in the snow leading to a hole in a frozen lake.

 Back in the parking lot outside Lester Nygaard's workplace, Lester watches as Lorne Malvo exits the building after having killed his second wife Linda.
 Once Lorne leaves the scene, Lester goes into the office in order to get the money from the safe.
 Before leaving, he covers up the crime scene in order to make it look like he was never there.

 Lester enters Lou's diner, telling Lou that Linda went to his office and should arrive soon.
 Lester indicates that he is going to the bathroom but instead leaves the diner through the back door.
 Outside, Lester enters a phone booth and makes an anonymous call to Bemidji's police station to report shots being fired at an intersection near Lester's office, before sneaking back through into the diner.
 Speaking with Lester, Lou recalls his conversation with "a fella" (Malvo) who was looking for Lester.
 As police cars rush past the diner, Lester realizes that he had left the airplane tickets to Acapulco in the jacket he gave to Linda before she went into the office.

 At home, Molly Solverson receives word that another of Lester's wives has been murdered.
 Molly goes to the crime scene where she meets Lester.
 Lester tries but fails to retrieve the tickets from the jacket.
 The police bring Lester back to the station, where he refuses to answer any questions.
 Lester is allowed to return home the next morning, but must be accompanied by FBI agents Pepper and Budge.

 Malvo goes to a used car lot and chats up one of the salesmen (the same young husband that Lester failed to sell life insurance to a year earlier) about one car that resembles an undercover police car, convincing him to allow the two to go for a test drive.
 Malvo later sees Lester being taken home by the FBI agents, and follows in his own car.
 During his trip home, Lester is asked about and solves the riddle of the fox, the rabbit and the cabbage.
 Once they return Lester home, the two FBI agents remain outside.
 Forced by Malvo, the salesman drives his car up to Lester's house, attracting the attention of the agents; Malvo takes advantage of their distraction to murder both of them.
 The driver begs to be let go (“I have a little girl.”).